cunarist/solie/README.md

 ### Running With a Script File

-For convenience, you can make a custom Python script file that has the extension `.py`.
+Make a Python script file that has the extension `.py`.
 Just copy and paste the content below in the file.

 ```python
 import solie